Club Members December 2014

 Whilst we make every effort to ensure our junior members safety, once they have left the training hall, the ultimate responsibility is with the parent.

-In addition the annual cost of a JKAE licence is £25.
+In addition, the annual cost of a JKA England licence is currently £25.

 How Do I Progress?